Personal Tax -> Dividend tax credits -> Non-eligible Dividend Tax Credit

 For the maximum amounts of non-eligible dividends that can be earned federally and in each province before any federal taxes are payable, see the table in the article on alternative minimum tax.
 Keep in mind that when dividends are paid out to shareholders, the company is using income on which corporate income tax has already been paid, because dividends are not a deductible expense.

-The only changes thus far in 2021 are for Prince Edward Island, Quebec, Saskatchewan and Yukon.
+The only changes in 2021 are for Prince Edward Island, Quebec, Saskatchewan and Yukon.
+The only changes thus far for 2022 are for Newfoundland & Labrador, Quebec and Saskatchewan.

 Provincial/Territorial Legislation for the Non-Eligible Dividend Tax Credit